ankit-cs25mtech11023/TransactiWar/README.md

 ## Test Accounts (Auto-Created)

 Run the following command after the containers are up and running to populate the database with 100 test users.

+*Note: Use the actual web container name instead of `transactiwar-web-1`.*

 ```bash
 docker exec transactiwar-web-1 php /var/www/html/scripts/auto_create.php